![]() |

 Following such a tumultuous month, my fingers start and stop on the keyboard as I wonder where to begin.

 Once we had made our decision to move, we had to sell our home, many of our belongings, and my car, while solidifying a place here and figuring out the best (least expensive) way to get what remained of our things from Southwest Florida to our new digs in Detroit.
 We took things day-by-day and made it out alive, which is somewhat literal as I got some scary health news a week before we had to leave.
-(I’ll save the details for another post and just say now that I’m healthy, but vigilant.)
-Prior to my own health news, a very close family member received a shitty diagnosis that would leave anyone’s head swirling.
+Prior to my own health news, my mom received a shitty diagnosis that would leave anyone’s head swirling.
 The point is, I’m not sure how I haven’t lived off coffee and Xanax for the last month.

 Several times, people asked me how I was so calm, and I have to say that calmness can be a learned state.
-It, by no means, signified that I wasn’t stressed, anxious or terrified.
+It by no means signified that I wasn’t stressed, anxious or terrified.
 I just realized most of the things to worry about were out of my control and that freaking out wouldn’t help the situation.
 It’s these times that I am particularly grateful for what I’ve been through so far.
 It was essentially all training for how to cope with life.
-Where others may have seen the negatives, I honestly was mostly excited and optimistic about this entire expedition.
+Where others may have seen the negatives, I honestly was excited and optimistic about the entire expedition.

-I got choked up three times during the process: once, at the guilt I felt in needing to give up our family pets.
+I got choked up three times during the process: once, at the guilt I felt in needing to give up one of our family pets.
 I was overwhelmed and wanted to take anything I could off my plate.
 I’m a huge advocate for what I’ll call pet permanency, wherein you bring one into your life after extremely careful consideration and that you commit to taking care of it until death do you part.
-Though I weighed my options after pondering my own future of possible surgeries and treatments from My Big Scary Health News, and was also thinking about taking care of this family member in crisis post-relocation, I still felt tremendous sadness in making the choice to give one of them up.
-While no one was interested in taking my old, disobedient chihuahua, my beautiful and extremely well-behaved cat was easily re-homed.
+Though I weighed my options after pondering my own future of possible surgeries and treatments from My Big Scary Health News, and was also thinking about taking care of my mom post-relocation, I still felt tremendous sadness in making the choice to re-home a pet.
+While no one was interested in taking my old, disobedient chihuahua, my beautiful and extremely well-behaved cat went to live with a feline aficionado.
 It was a hard decision, but ultimately, I knew she would be fine and that it was best for all of us.

-Another time was when I was given said Big Scary Health News (and when a doctor hands you tissues before giving you the news, you’re kind of set up to cry), and yet another, was as I watched all of my earthly possessions drive off.
-Both of those times are connected, however, and you can read about them later.
+Another time was when I was given said Big Scary Health News (and when a doctor hands you tissues before giving you the news, you’re kind of set up to cry), and yet another, was as I watched all of my earthly possessions drive off in a PODS container.
+(Both of those times are connected, however, as I thought I might literally never seen my things again.)

 My son, notorious for being terrible in the car, handled the trip really well and only got antsy at the end of each day, vocalizing what we were all feeling and signifying that it was time to call it a night.
 It was the same with our dog, who is known for his ear-piercing screeches and howls on car rides.
 The planets aligned for us and the trek was peaceful, including the phone call I received from my doc mid-trip, letting me know my results: false alarm.
 (More than $13,000 later, how can I care about a price tag when I’m going to live, right?
 Again, another post.)